Christo77793/The-Living-Word/README.md

 # The Living Word

 This app can show all the verses of the Bible, from the KJV, ASV, BBE, WBT, YLT, and DARBY translations.
+This is by far my most invested passion project and I believe showcases my knowledge in Python and SQL.

 **Reader**: